Pachelbel's Canon: Influence on popular music

 Several months after the Paillard recording was released, in 1968, two groups released successful singles with a backing track based on Pachelbel's Canon: Greek band Aphrodite's Child with "Rain and Tears" and Spanish group Pop-Tops with "Oh Lord, Why Lord".

+In 2001, hardcore punk band Leftöver Crack used part of the song as part of the intro to Crack City Rockers, off of their album, Mediocre Generica.

 In 2002, pop music producer Pete Waterman described Canon in D as "almost the godfather of pop music because we've all used that in our own ways for the past 30 years".
 He also said that Kylie Minogue's 1988 UK number one hit single "I Should Be So Lucky", which Waterman co-wrote and co-produced, was inspired by Canon in D. The Farm's 1990 single "All Together Now" has its chord sequence lifted directly from Pachelbel's Canon.

-The Pet Shop Boys' 1993 cover of "Go West" played up that song's resemblance to both Pachelbel's Canon and the Soviet Anthem.
+The Pet Shop Boys' 1993 cover of "Go West" played up that song's resemblance to both Pachelbel's Canon and the Soviet national anthem.
 Coolio's 1997 "C U When U Get There" is built around a sample of the piece.
 Other songs that make use of the Pachelbel's Canon chord progression include "Streets of London" by Ralph McTell (1974), "Gemilang" by Krakatau (1986), "Basket Case" by Green Day (1994), and "Don't Look Back in Anger" by Oasis (1996) (though with a variation at the end), while Maroon 5 used the harmonic sequence of Pachelbel's Canon (and part of the melody) for their 2019 single "Memories".

 In 2012, the UK-based Co-Operative Funeralcare compiled a list of the most popular, classical, contemporary and religious music across 30,000 funerals.
 Canon in D placed second on the Classical chart, behind Edward Elgar's "Nimrod".

 The Trans-Siberian Orchestra's 1998 song Christmas Canon is a take on Pachelbel's Canon.
 JerryC's version, titled "Canon Rock", was one of the earliest viral videos on YouTube when it was covered by Funtwo.
 "Sunday Morning" on Procol Harum's 2017 album Novum is based on the chords of the canon.